-Knowing that a cylinder is a three-dimensional geometric figure with same-sized, parallel bases might not be necessary in your day-to-day life.
+Knowing that a cylinder is a three-dimensional geometric figure with same-size parallel bases might not be necessary for your day-to-day life.
 However, when attempting to create this shape from a sheet of paper, the aforementioned characteristics are vitally important.
-Despite the tricky composition, cylinders are relatively easy to create -- oftentimes the hardest part of the process is deciding the size of the cylinder and the color of your paper.
+Despite the tricky composition, cylinders are relatively easy to create, and oftentimes, the hardest part of the process is deciding on the size of the cylinder and the color of your paper.

 Things You'll Need

 1. Choose the cylinder size

 Determine the height you want for your cylinder.

 2. Cut the piece of paper to the correct size

 Measure the paper and cut it to the desired dimensions as needed.
 For example, cut your paper so two sides are 6 inches long for a 6-inch cylinder.
 If you want a 12-inch or a 9-inch-tall construction, you won't have to modify a standard-size sheet of craft paper or A4 paper.
 If you are making multiple cylinders, you can use the first one as a template.